textwire/textwire.github.io/docs/1.x/language-elements/index.md

 ### For statements

-> 🚧 This feature is still in development.

 You can use "for statements" to iterate over arrays.
 There are **2 ways** to use for statements in Textwire.
 Here are examples of using for loops:

 #### For loop

+> 🚧 This feature is coming next and is not available right now.

 This is a basic for loop that you can use.
 It has a declaration, condition and post statement. `for <declaration>; <condition>; <post>`.
 They are all optional.
 Here is an example of using for loop: